SINTEF-9012/diversiot-poc/README.md

 ## Further research in phase 2

-- Define a footprint for variants (based on XP above with network, memory, machine code)
+- Define a footprint for variants (based on XP above with network, memory, machine code).
+Maybe not a good idea, as it could give clues to attackants.
+Still, we need a way to know that e.g. Gateway is talking MQTT/Binary, so that we do not endup trying to listen with WS/String...
 - Define an entropy metric
 - Automate the generation of variants
 - How to ensure interoperability, correctness, etc in presence of high entropy?
 Or, put it simple, how do we keep control over this apparent mess?
-E.g. how to generate the backend part, based on the footprint of the gateway?
+E.g. how to generate a proper backend part, based on the footprint of the gateway?